kubernetes/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions.md

 `messageExpression` must evaluate to a string, and this is checked while the CRD is being written.
 Note that it is possible to set `message` and `messageExpression` on the same rule, and if both are present, `messageExpression` will be used.
-However, if `messageExpression` fails while being evaluated, the string defined in `message` will be used instead, and the `messageExpression` error will be logged.
+However, if `messageExpression` evaluates to an error, the string defined in `message` will be used instead, and the `messageExpression` error will be logged.
 This fallback will also occur if the CEL expression defined in `messageExpression` generates an empty string, or a string containing line breaks.